 Canada and Mongolia have supported each other at the UN.
 Additionally, Canada and Mongolia are members of the ASEAN Regional Forum and the WTO.
 Mongolia wishes to increase its multilateral presence and would like to join APEC after the current moratorium on new members ends.

-Prime Minister Sukhbaatar Batbold visited Ottawa, Toronto and Vancouver from Sept 27-Oct 1, 2010.
+Prime Minister Sukhbaatar Batbold visited Ottawa, Toronto and Vancouver from September 27-October 1, 2010.
 During the visit, he met with Prime Minister Harper and a Canada-Mongolia Joint Statement was issued setting out priorities for the development of the bilateral relationship.

 Canada and Mongolia have also witnessed a number of reciprocal visits of parliamentarians and government officials at all levels.
-Most recently, eight Canadian parliamentarians visited Mongolia to participate in the Asia-Pacific Parliamentary Forum in Ulaanbaatar in January 2011.
+Notably in January 2011, eight Canadian parliamentarians went to Ulaanbaatar to participate in the Asia-Pacific Parliamentary Forum.
 The Canadian delegation was co-chaired by Senator Joseph Day and Member of Parliament Bryon Wilfert.